Erratum: The voiceover recording of this article (above) twice says “nitric acid” when it should say “nitric oxide.”

-Many people take better care of their cars than their bodies, as a vehicle is likely to break down quickly if, for example, you put dirty fuel in the gas tank, or use the wrong kind of engine oil.
-Young bodies, on the other hand, can withstand years of low-grade abuse or neglect – what some doctors refer to as the “honeymoon period” between age 20 and 40 – before serious symptoms begin to manifest.
-During those years, Americans eat processed food on a regular basis – up to 60% of the average “SAD” (Standard American Diet) – assailing their brains with toxic chemicals that inflame blood vessels, diminish neuroplasticity, damage signaling pathways, and inhibit the production of neurotransmitters.
-The consequences manifest downstream, accumulating like rock algae that coats river rocks with choking slime.
+Most of us treat our cars better than we treat our bodies, as a vehicle is likely to break down more quickly than a living body.
+Cars don’t have immune systems or regenerating parts.
+Most people, on the other hand, can withstand years of low-grade abuse or neglect during what some doctors refer to as the “honeymoon period” between age 20 and 40 – before serious symptoms begin to manifest.
+During these years, many people eat processed food with aplomb, assailing their brains with chemicals that reduce circulation, degrade signaling pathways, and inhibit the production of neurotransmitters.
+Popular thinking waves off these considerations, as if enjoying life and thinking about nutrition are mutually exclusive.

-Popular thinking waves off these considerations, as if enjoying life and thinking about nutrition were mutually exclusive.
 Nothing could be further from the truth.
 Enjoying life depends on good health, and good health requires clear thinking.
 This becomes more evident as we age, and as the effects of poor nutrition and lifestyle habits cause our health to deteriorate.
 Good underlying health, and cognitive health in particular, must be tended and fed.
 Anything that harms your health will also diminish the capacity of your brain.

 Fortunately, the human brain is resilient, and it’s never too late to prevent or even reverse cognitive decline.
-Years ago it was believed nerve cells could not regenerate, but we now know that isn’t true.
-The world of functional medicine abounds with stories of great neurological improvement through dietary and lifestyle changes – simple steps that are within your reach.
-Reduce your intake of sugar and refined starch, and you might even improve your mental acuity.
+Years ago it was believed nerve cells could not regenerate; we now know that isn’t true.
+The world of functional medicine abounds with stories of great improvement through dietary and lifestyle changes – simple steps that are within your reach.
+Reduce your intake sugar and refined starch, and you might even improve your mental acuity.
 This is great good news for your brain – provided your own mindset doesn’t get in the way.
-How ironic that our own thinking is often the greatest obstacle to maintaining brain health.
+How ironic that our own thinking is often the greatest obstacle to brain health.

 Sugar in all its forms is addictive, triggering the release of dopamine, the reward-seeking hormone that produces cravings for more.
 But don’t let your dopamine-duped brain fool you: sugar is probably the number one contributor to cognitive decline.
-Alzheimers disease is now known as “type 3 diabetes” or “diabetes of the brain,” for good reason.
-The average American consumes fifty times as much sugar as our ancestors did, leading to insulin resistance and in turn, chronic inflammation.
-When excess insulin is “resisted” by the cells in muscles and other tissues, it circulates in the bloodstream and triggers the release of free radicals.
-These destructive compounds inflame and oxidize the epithelial linings of blood vessels, turning healthy cholesterol into an unhealthy hazard.
-Chronic inflammation in the brain triggers the build-up of plaque – which is meant to be protective, but over time may block the flow of blood.
+Alzheimers disease is now referred to as “type 3 diabetes” or “diabetes of the brain,” for good reason.
+The average American consume fifty times as much sugar as our ancestors did, leading to insulin resistance and in turn, chronic inflammation.
+Excess insulin is “resisted” by the cells in muscles and other tissues, and triggers the release of free radicals.
+Also known as “reactive oxygen species” (ROS), these destructive compounds inflame the epithelial lining of the blood vessels, turning healthy cholesterol into an unhealthy hazard.
+Chronic inflammation in the blood vessels of the brain trigger the build-up of plaque – also meant to be protective, but over time may block the flow of blood, leading to cognitive decline.
 Sugar and processed foods also contribute to hardening of the arteries.
+To track your insulin, request a fasting insulin test from your doctor.
+Blood glucose tests are not a good indicator, as results may remain normal until it’s too late.2 Uric acid is another worthwhile test to consider.
+Most insurance companies will cover these tests, but few mainstream doctors request them.

 Gluten may also contribute to poor brain health by damaging the intestinal lining of the gut, which allows bacterial endotoxins and undigested food particles to leak into the bloodstream, triggering autoimmune reactions and inflammation.
 Stick to sourdough bread for lower gluten, or avoid it altogether if you know yourself to be sensitive.

-Other healthy fats include whole nuts and seeds; grass-fed goat and sheep dairy; avocados; coconut oil; raw olive oil; and grass-fed butter.
-Unhealthy fats include vegetable and seed oils, and fried foods.
-More on this subject in a forthcoming article.
+Other healthy fats include whole nuts and seeds; grass-fed goat and sheep yogurt, cheese, and kefir; avocados; coconut oil; raw olive oil; and grass-fed butter.

-Over time, these foods have a powerful effect on your cognition.
-Together, they tip the balance toward better brain health.
-With good nutrition, you know you’re heading in the right direction, and that’s what matters most.
 So mind your brain as you go about choosing and preparing your meals, and ask yourself the right questions: How will this food affect my insulin sensitivity?
 Will this food nourish my brain?
-Will it stress or support my liver?
+How much am I willing to overload my liver?
 Does this food serve my long-term cognitive health?

 To your good health –